 “‘…before I can live with other folks I’ve got to live with myself.
 The one thing that doesn’t abide by majority rule is a person’s conscience'” (105).

-I have always loved To Kill A Mockingbird.
-It is a gentle and compassionate novel confronting a difficult subject matter -the issue of racism in America.
-As I re-read the Pulitzer Prize-winning novel for the first time in my adult life, the national press was once again afire with the issue of racism.
+To Kill A Mockingbird is a gentle and compassionate novel which confronts a very difficult subject matter –the issue of racism in America.
+As I re-read this classic Pulitzer Prize-winning novel for the first time in my adult life, the national press was once again afire with the issue of racism.
 Several widely publicized incidents of police violence against black Americans spawned widespread protests, the scale of which was unparalleled since the 1960s.
-This has been a time of reflection for a great many people.
-Similarly, To Kill A Mockingbird was published on the cusp of the Civil Rights movement in 1960: it was published not long after the Supreme Court case of Brown v.
-Board of Education (1954) and the Montgomery Bus Boycotts (1955-1956), among other instances of civil disobedience.
-Like other great books of the Western tradition, such as Aeschylus’s Oresteia or Plato’s Apology of Socrates, To Kill A Mockingbird uses a courtroom drama to explore the question of justice.
+This has been a time of reflection for a great many people across our nation.
+Similarly, when To Kill A Mockingbird was published, the United States was on the cusp of the Civil Rights movement: it was released shortly after the Supreme Court case of Brown v.
+Board of Education (1954) and the Montgomery Bus Boycotts (1955-1956), among a myriad of other instances of civil disobedience against racial discrimination.
+Like other great books of the Western canon, such as Aeschylus’s Oresteia or Plato’s Apology of Socrates, To Kill A Mockingbird uses the motif of a courtroom drama to address this difficult question of injustice, however unlike other great works of literature, To Kill A Mockingbird uniquely delivers the verdict through the innocent eyes of children.

 To Kill A Mockingbird is a novel told in two parts.
 Part I patiently sets the scene.
-While reading, I imagined hearing the story from the novel’s protagonist, Scout.
-I pictured her reminiscing about the old days while gently rocking back and forth on her Alabama porch, perhaps sipping a mint julep.
-Harper Lee’s beautiful cadence invites us into the fictional small town of Maycomb, Alabama during the Great Depression years of the early ’30s.
-It is a dusty, rural town in Southern Alabama based on Harper Lee’s hometown of Monroeville, Alabama.
-The first half of the book offers a series of vignettes spanning several years in the life of six-year old Jean Louise “Scout” Finch.
-She amusingly offers reflections on misadventures with her brother, Jeremy “Jem” (based on Harper Lee’s older brother, Edwin) and family friend, Dill, who visits Maycomb during the summers (Dill is loosely based on Harper Lee’s childhood friend and fellow author, Truman Capote).
+While reading, I imagined hearing the story recounted by the novel’s protagonist, Scout, reminiscing about the old days while gently rocking back and forth on her Alabama porch, perhaps sipping a mint julep.
+Harper Lee’s beautiful cadence invites us into the fictional small town of Maycomb, Alabama during the Great Depression in the early ’30s.
+It is a dusty, rural town in Southern Alabama based on Lee’s own hometown of Monroeville, Alabama.
+In a series of vignettes spanning several years in the life of six-year old Jean Louise “Scout” Finch, the first half of the book offers reflections on various misadventures with her brother, Jeremy “Jem” (whose character is based on Harper Lee’s older brother, Edwin).
+Also we meet their family friend, Dill, who visits Maycomb during the summers (Dill is loosely based on Harper Lee’s childhood friend and fellow author, Truman Capote).

-The three children: Scout, Jem, and Dill play games in the neighborhood, especially at the end of the street where the dilapidated Radley house stands.
-The Radley’s son, colloquially called “Boo Radley,” lives inside the house in isolation from the world.
+The three children: Scout, Jem, and Dill play games together in the neighborhood, especially at the end of the street where a dilapidated house owned by the Radley family stands.
+The Radley’s son, colloquially known as “Boo Radley,” lives inside the house in complete isolation from the outside world.
 The children find him fascinating and mysterious.
-One night, the children narrowly escape from the Radley home in a dangerous effort to catch a glimpse of Boo Radley, and in another case the children find toys and bubblegum hidden inside the knot of a nearby tree.
-Along the way we meet the neighborhood ladies: Miss Maudie, Miss Stephanie Crawford, and Mrs. Henry Lafayette Dubose -an aging widow who has a morphine addiction, but her addiction is unwittingly overcome shortly before her death by Jem and Scout.
-In another vignette, the children travel with their black housemaid, Calpurnia, to her church and learn about the differences between white and black people in Alabama.
+One night, the children narrowly escape from the Radley home in a dangerous effort to catch a glimpse of Boo Radley, and in another instance the children find toys and bubblegum hidden inside a nearby tree knot.
+Throughout To Kill A Mockingbird, we also meet the neighborhood ladies: Miss Maudie, Miss Stephanie Crawford, and Mrs. Henry Lafayette Dubose –an aging widow who suffers from a morphine addiction, but her addiction is unwittingly overcome shortly before her death with a little help from Jem and Scout.
+In another vignette, the children travel with their black housemaid, Calpurnia (who shares a name with Julius Caesar’s wife), as they head to her church and learn about the differences between white and black people in Alabama.
 Dill and Scout promise to get married one day, while Jem rapidly matures hoping to earn the respect of his father, Atticus.

-As the novel progresses we become aware of a controversy that has struck Maycomb.
-The Ewells, a poor white family led by drunken patriarch, Bob Ewell, accuse a black man named Tom Robinson of raping their daughter, Mayella Ewell.
-The controversy is explicitly racial in nature.
-The local magistrate, Judge Taylor, appoints Atticus Finch to defend Tom Robinson in the criminal case -an indication of the judge’s sympathy for the defendant.
+As the novel progresses, we become aware of a controversy that has afflicted Maycomb.
+The Ewells, a poor white family led by drunken patriarch named Bob Ewell, have publicly accused a black man named Tom Robinson of raping their daughter, Mayella Ewell.
+The controversy is explicitly racial in nature and it sparks gossip and controversy.
+The local magistrate, Judge Taylor, appoints Atticus Finch to defend Tom Robinson in the criminal case –a subtle indication of the judge’s sympathy for the defendant.
 Many in town begin to publicly scorn Atticus and his children for defending a black man.
-At one point a lynch mob visits Tom Robinson’s prison to kill him, but they are stopped when Jem and Scout intervene.
-The innocence of children has a pacifying effect on people.
+At one point, a lynch mob visits Tom Robinson’s prison with plans to kill him, but they are stopped when Jem and Scout intervene.
+Once again, we are reminded that the innocence of children has a pacifying effect on people.
 It saves Tom Robinson (and also Atticus) from a potentially violent scenario.

 “Scout… every lawyer gets at least one case in his lifetime that affects him personally.
 This one’s mine, I guess.
 You might hear some ugly talk about it at school, but do one thing for me if you will: you just hold your head high and keep those fists down.
 No matter what anybody says to you, don’t you let ’em get your goat.
 Try fighting with your head for a change” (76).

 Part II of To Kill A Mockingbird focuses on the trial of Tom Robinson.
-It takes place on a hot summer day.
-The children sit in the upper balcony with the black citizens and they watch Atticus cross-examine the witnesses.
-They are impressed with their father’s demeanor and temperament.
-Atticus is a good man who always does the right thing.
-Despite no evidence to convict Tom Robinson, and in fact evidence to the contrary (namely Tom Robinson’s defective left arm), the jury still unanimously finds Tom guilty.
-The trial ends in tragedy -a gross miscarriage of justice.
+The trial takes place on a hot summer day.
+The children sit within the upper balcony alongside all the black citizens and they watch their father cross-examine the witnesses, impressed by his demeanor and temperament.
+Atticus is a good man who always strives to do the right thing.
+He serves as a source of moral strength and courage throughout the novel.
+But despite having no evidence to convict Tom Robinson –and even with evidence presented to exonerate him (namely Tom Robinson’s defective left arm)– the jury still unanimously finds Tom guilty and the trial ends in a tragic loss, a gross miscarriage of justice.

-In the end, Bob Ewell vows vengeance on Atticus.
+In the end, Bob Ewell vows vengeance on Atticus for defending Tom Robinson.
 He dramatically attacks Scout and Jem in a particularly terrifying scene on Halloween night.
-During the course of their tussle, an unknown assailant comes to their rescue.
+During the course of their tussle, an unknown assailant comes to their rescue from out of the darkness.
 Bob Ewell winds up dead with a knife stuck in him, and Jem is carried away with a broken arm.
-We soon discover the anonymous man to be Arthur “Boo” Radley, a pale-faced and child-like man.
-It was he who left those gifts for the children in a tree-hole many years ago.
-At the Finch house, a small crowd gathers at Jem’s bedside until Boo Radley gently whispers to Scout to walk him home.
-When they get back to his home he quickly enters, shuts the door, and Scout never sees him again.
-She reflects on the life of Boo Radley in contrast to the life of the children playing outside in her neighborhood.
+We soon discover that their anonymous savior was none other than Arthur “Boo” Radley, a pale-faced, child-like man.
+It was actually he who left all the gifts for the children inside the tree many years ago.
+He has apparently been a quiet friend and protector of the children all these years from his self-imposed exile.
+At the Finch house, a small crowd gathers at Jem’s bedside until Boo Radley gently whispers to Scout, asking to be walked home.
+When they arrive back at his old, dilapidated house, Boo Radley quickly enters, shuts the door, and Scout never sees him again.
+She reflects on the life of Boo Radley, contrasting him with the children who play outside in the neighborhood.
 She remembers the words Atticus once said:

 “…you never really know a man until you stand in his shoes and walk around in them” (279).

-In To Kill A Mockingbird the serious subjects of racism, rape, and injustice are contrasted with the light-hearted and innocent perspective of the children.
-All three children, Scout, Jem, and Dill, are not fully aware of the gravity of the situation unfolding around them.
-By bringing readers into the eyes of children the novel asks us to look beyond our prejudices and recall our own childhood, and in doing so, to seek out the better angels of our nature.
-Youthful innocence and adult severity are brought together in the character of Arthur “Boo” Radley, who is an adult yet child-like recluse.
-At first, he is frightening and mysterious, but by the end of the story he is a hero.
+In To Kill A Mockingbird, the serious subjects of racism, rape, and injustice are explored in tandem through the light-hearted and innocent perspectives of children.
+All three children, Scout, Jem, and Dill, are not fully aware of the gravity of the situation unfolding around them, but by inviting readers to enter into the perspective of blameless children, Harper Lee asks us to look beyond our own personal prejudices, find our own place of innocence, recall our childhood, and in doing so, to seek out the better angels of our nature.
+Both the sense of youthful purity and also the burden of adult severity are harmonized together within the character of Arthur “Boo” Radley, who is an adult and yet he also lives like a child-like recluse.
+At first, he is frightening and mysterious, but by the end of the story, he becomes a quiet hero.
 The difference is that we come to understand him, rather than fear him.
-The notion of childlike innocence is further alluded to in the novel’s title.
-Mockingbirds are referenced perhaps only once or twice in the novel, but they are shown to be respected creatures because they are harmless.
-They merely offer songs for other people to enjoy.
-According to Atticus it is a sin to kill a mockingbird, in other words, it is a sin to destroy innocence in the world:
+The theme of childlike virtue is alluded to in the novel’s title –Mockingbirds are referenced perhaps only once or twice in the novel, but they are shown to be respected, deeply revered creatures because they are harmless.
+They merely exist to help make the world a more beautiful place since mockingbirds offer songs for other people to enjoy.
+And according to Atticus it is a sin to kill a mockingbird, in other words, it is a sin to destroy innocence in the world:

 “Atticus said to Jem one day, ‘I’d rather you shot at tin cans in the back yard, but I know you’ll go after birds.
 Shoot all the bluejays you want, if you can hit ’em, but remember it’s a sin to kill a mockingbird'” (90).

-The dedication at the outset of the novel reads to “Mr. Lee and Alice in consideration of Love & Affection” and an epigraph from English essayist and poet, Charles Lamb: “Lawyers, I suppose, were children once.”
+The dedication at the outset of this novel reads to: “Mr. Lee and Alice in consideration of Love & Affection” and it also features an epigraph from English essayist and poet Charles Lamb which reads: “Lawyers, I suppose, were children once.”

 To Kill A Mockingbird Controversies

 Nelle Harper Lee (1926-2016) published only two novels during her lifetime: To Kill A Mockingbird (1960) and Go Set A Watchman (2015).
+Her birth name “Nelle” was her grandmother’s name spelled backwards.
 She chose “Harper Lee” as her nom de plume because she was afraid of being misidentified as “Nellie.”

 She was born in Monroeville, Alabama, the youngest of four children.
 Growing up, she became close friends with Truman Capote (he was actually the basis for the character “Dill” in To Kill A Mockingbird, and in return Truman Capote based a character in his first novel on Harper Lee).
 She studied law at the University of Alabama at Tuscaloosa, but much to her father’s chagrin, she dropped out one semester before graduating.
 Harper Lee was generally considered the bohemian of the family while her older sister, Alice, pursued a legal career.